Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Results and discussion

 In Fig.~\ref{fig:equi}, $\Omega$ and $\beta$ are fixed, and $g$ is varied between the different panels.
 In the exact QMC results (error bars are of the order of the line width), we see that as $g$ increases, the weight of the phonon distribution at $X=0$ decreases, making evident the formation of the polaronic state.
 The phonon distribution is described qualitatively well by the frozen phonon approach (blue lines), which supports the qualitative picture of the polaron undergoing quantum tunneling and thermal excitations between the minima of the adiabatic double well potential.
 In the semiclassical approximation (histograms in red shaded color), we observe the same qualitative behavior, with some quantitative differences: The distribution generally shows a lower variance with respect to the QMC result, and reduced weight around $X=0$ in the polaronic regime.
 This is consistent with the interpretation that the polarons can be thermally excited across the potential barrier, like in QMC, but do not exhibit quantum tunneling between the wells at low temperatures.
 For the same reason, for high values of $g$, when the double-well potential is well formed (Fig.~\ref{fig:equi}d,e), the semiclassical distribution gets increasingly localized with respect to the exact QMC results.
 In the crossover region to the polaronic regime (Fig.~\ref{fig:equi}b), however, one can see that the semiclassical approach provides a clear improvement over the adiabatic approximation, in particular in the barrier region at $X=0$.
+Indeed, the frozen-phonon approximation overestimates the stability of the polaronic state since it completely neglects the thermal fluctuations of the lattice parameter $X$, which, in contrast, are included within the stochastic semiclassical theory.
+One can envision that, in specific parameter regimes, the difference between the two methods might become qualitative rather than merely quantitative.

 By comparing the Migdal solution with QMC, we notice that the former approaches reproduces the exact solution by construction for small values of $g$ (Fig.~\ref{fig:equi}a) while it strongly deviates from QMC at intermediate values (Fig.~\ref{fig:equi}b,c).
 At large values of $g$, the self-consistent Migdal result undergoes a symmetry breaking transition, where $\langle X\rangle$ acquires a nonzero expectation value; thus $P(X)$ would have a single Gaussian peak centered at $\langle \hat X \rangle$, instead of a bimodal distribution.
 While a symmetry breaking is clearly not expected to happen for a single impurity model, it is interesting to note that for large $g$, the symmetrized distribution $\bar P(X) \equiv \frac{P(X)+P(-X)}{2}$, which is plotted in (Fig.~\ref{fig:equi}d,e), is close to the exact result.
 This qualitative behavior is expected: the Migdal theory can be viewed as a Gaussian theory that takes into account small quantum fluctuations around a mean-field solution $\langle \hat X \rangle$.
 With this, the symmetrized Migdal result can properly reproduce the QMC results when the exact distribution approaches a Gaussian (centered around $X=0$), or when the polaronic state is so well formed that the distribution can be approximated by two Gaussians centered around $\pm \bar X$, with $\bar X$ being the maximum of $P(X)$.
 Hence, it works well for small values of $g$ or when the double well potential is deep enough that tunneling is negligible and the polaron is well localized around positive or negative values of $ \bar X$.